matopeto/xcode-build-times/README.md

 ### Optional setup

 The script is called `xcodeBuildTimes.1m.php` so BitBar will refresh the data every minute.
-If you want to use a different refresh interval, just change the `1m` in the script name yo your desired interval.
+If you want to use a different refresh interval, just change the `1m` in the script name to your desired interval.

 You can find [more info about the refresh intervals in the BitBar documentation](https://github.com/matryer/bitbar#configure-the-refresh-time).